Parameterized Spanning Tree Congestion: Introduction

-Finally, given all the previously mentioned hardness results, we next aim to determine which structural parameters \emph{do} render the problem fixed-parameter tractable.
-As a consequence of \cref{thm:disjoint-union}, the problem remains intractable even on very restricted (dense \emph{and} sparse) graph classes, we must therefore focus on parameters that evade this hardness result.
+Finally, given all the previously mentioned hardness results, we aim next to determine which structural parameters \emph{do} render the problem fixed-parameter tractable.
+As a consequence of \cref{thm:disjoint-union}, the problem remains intractable even on very restricted (dense \emph{and} sparse) graph classes; we must therefore focus on parameters that evade this hardness result.
 We consider three cases: First, the parameter ``distance to clique'' is not covered by \cref{thm:disjoint-union} because the graph obtained after removing the deletion set has one component; we show in \cref{thm:distance_to_clique} that {\STC} is FPT in this case.
 Second, the parameter vertex integrity is not covered by \cref{thm:disjoint-union}, as all components of the graph obtained after removing the deletion set have bounded size; we show in \cref{thm:vi} that {\STC} is FPT in this case as well, via a reduction to an ILP with an FPT number of variables.
-Third, we consider the parameter feedback edge set, which also falls outside the scope of \cref{thm:disjoint-union}, and obtain an FPT algorithm with single-exponential parameter dependence for this case.
+Third, we consider the parameter feedback edge number, which also falls outside the scope of \cref{thm:disjoint-union}, and obtain a linear kernel, which leads to an FPT algorithm with single-exponential parameter dependence for this case.